 The proposed program could start with table top units of 10 to 100 gallons.
 These could then be expanded to lab units of up to 1,000 gallons or more.
-This could then lead to building production units capable of producing fish for on site consumption by the institution.

-As part of the proposed program TimberFish could deliver a mobile demonstration system (the Demo) to the university for an evaluation of potential full scale application at the university.
+This could then lead to larger scale production units capable of producing significant quantities of fish and other seafood.
+As part of the proposed program TimberFish could deliver a mobile demonstration system (the Demo) to the university.
 The Demo is a trailer mounted unit with its own set of electronic controls and can be maintained and operated by students, faculty or staff.
 It also could be remotely operated and/or monitored by TimberFish personnel.
 It can be located anywhere that electrical power is available, or it can run with its own generator.
 Connections to water and sewers are preferred but are not absolutely necessary as the system can operate as a zero discharge or land application system for a short demonstration period.
 Appropriate permits for the demo will be obtained from NYS DEC for any form of the demonstration.

-Once the university is satisfied with the Demo it could be scaled up to handle all of the university's food wastes.
-TimberFish has operated a commercial pilot system at the Five & 20 Spirits & Brewing facility in Westfield, New York that would illustrate what this scale up might look like.
+TimberFish has operated a commercial pilot system at the Five & 20 Spirits & Brewing facility in Westfield, New York that illustrates what this scale up might look like.
 This facility received all of the byproducts and production waste streams (no sanitary wastes) from the distillery and its companion brewery.
 The system grew fish and freshwater shrimp, recycled and treated all solid and dissolved wastes, produced a high energy wood chip residual which could be a renewable biofuel, and discharged a high quality effluent under strict permits issued by the New York State Department of Environmental Conservation.